Paths and cylinders

 Special and general types

-A parameterized spectrum is a bundle of spectra (May-Sigurdsson 06), hence a stable object? in parameterized homotopy theory.
+A parameterized spectrum is a bundle of spectra (May-Sigurdsson 06), hence a stable homotopy type in parameterized homotopy theory.

 Specifically, for a homotopy type thought of as an ∞-groupoid, then a spectrum parameterized over is equivalently an (∞,1)-functor from to the stable (∞,1)-category of spectra (Ando-Blumberg-Gepner 11): this assigns to each object of a spectrum, to each morphism an equivalence of spectra, to each 2-morphism a homotopy between such equivalences, and so forth.